decaf-dev/obsidian-dataloom/README.md

 ##### Table Id

-A table id starts with `table-id-` followed by alpha-numeric characters.
+A table id starts with `table-id-` followed by alpha-numeric characters or hyphens.
 This id must be unique to each note, but may be reused in other notes.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/table-id.png)

 ##### Row Ids

-A row id starts with `row-id-` followed by alpha-numeric characters.
+A row id starts with `row-id-` followed by alpha-numeric characters or hyphens.
 This id must be unique to each table, but may be reused in other tables.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/row-ids.png)